HazyResearch/ThunderKittens/examples/based/linear_attn_forward/README.md

 Here we provide details to test and benchmark the Based kernel's *forward pass / inference prefill*.
 Note this kernel assumes feature dimension 16.

-You can checkout these resources to learn more about the Based architecture: [Code](https://github.com/HazyResearch/based), [Paper](https://arxiv.org/abs/2402.18668)
+Using TK, we achieve a fast implementation of linear attention for the Based architecture!
+You can checkout these resources to learn more about the Based architecture: [Code](https://github.com/HazyResearch/based), [Paper](https://arxiv.org/abs/2402.18668).

 ## Overview of kernel